 Shocked?
-The feat is less surprising when considering the sheer make-up of the car, which is nothing short of monstrous.
+The feat is more surprising when considering the sheer make-up of the car, which doesn't include a monstrously sized engine you would expect.
 A spruced-up version of the Porsche 919, this impressive hybrid boasts a two-litre turbocharged V4 engine, along with two separate energy recovery systems.

-Couple the aforementioned with enlarged rear wings, not to mention drag reduction technology, and you are well primed for any land record attempt.
+Couple the aforementioned with enlarged rear wings, not to mention drag reduction technology, the package primes them well for any land record attempt.

 Oh but there is more!
 An enforced suspension is designed to cope with breakneck speeds while both traction control and brake by wire systems have been enhanced in this the definition of a supercar.

 An incredible 53% increase in downforce meanwhile is facilitated by a revised front end diffuser, underlining the lengths Porsche have gone to in a bid to gazump Formula 1 capabilities.